 Gerald’s film work includes Walt Disney’s Hercules, and he designed and directed the animation sequences for the film of Pink Floyd’s The Wall, as well as the live concerts.
 He recently collaborated with Roger Waters once again, for the new live tour of The Wall.
 On television Gerald created the opening title sequences for the classic comedy series, Yes Minister and Yes Prime Minister.

 He has written, directed and appeared in many live action and documentary films for the BBC and Channel 4 and has published a number of books of his work.

-Gerald Scarfe has now been political cartoonist for the London Sunday Times for 44 years, and has also worked for The New Yorker magazine for 21 years.
+Gerald Scarfe was political cartoonist for the London Sunday Times for 50 years, and has also worked for The New Yorker magazine for 21 years.
 His work regularly appears in many periodicals in the UK and worldwide.

 Gerald Scarfe was made a CBE in the 2008 Queen’s Birthday Honours.
 He has also received Honorary Degrees from the University of Dundee and University of Kent, is an Honorary Professor of the University of Dundee and an Honorary Fellow of the London Institute.
 He has been a member of the Royal Designers for Industry since 1989.
 Gerald Scarfe regularly gives illustrated talks about his life and work in the UK and around the world.